openedx/paragon/docs/decisions/0018-expose-all-sass-vars-as-css-vars.rst

-SCSS variables from Paragon + Bootstrap since in that case any changes to the core theme will require a rebuild of each MFE, and as such these variables should instead be used as CSS variables so that they can be looked up at runtime rather then build time.
+SCSS variables from Paragon + Bootstrap since in that case any changes to the core theme will require a rebuild of each MFE, and as such these variables should instead be used as CSS variables so that they can be looked up at runtime rather than build time.

 Bootstrap already exports a number of CSS variables (these can be found in `this document for Bootstrap 4.x`_), however they don't cover all usecases.
 For